Trucking Regulations & Commercial Trucking Accidents

 - Truck Maintenance.
 A truck driver could be the best in the world, but if his rig isn’t in good repair, the result could be catastrophic.
 Safety regulations in this regard cover everything from brake maintenance to working lamps to quality tires.

 Violation of any one of these regulations could be grounds for harsh fines and penalties.
-If it results in injury, it could also be used as powerful evidence in plaintiff’s case.Florida Trucking Regulations
+If it results in injury, it could also be used by an attorney as powerful evidence in a plaintiff’s case.Florida Trucking Regulations

 In addition to federal rules, truck drivers who operate in Florida also must abide by Chapter 316 of Florida Statutes.
 This chapter provides the State Uniform Traffic Control laws that apply to all operators of motor vehicles.